-The goal is not automation for automation’s sake.
+The goal is not to automate everything.

 Why Small Business Automation Matters Now